Offshore vs onshore: Advantages and disadvantages

 Internal hiring

-Internal hiring, as most business owners know, is a tedious yet important part of successfully running a company.
+As most business owners know, internal hiring is a tedious yet important part of successfully running a company.

-Hiring is composed of human resources activities like sourcing for candidates, interviewing, training, and onboarding.
-These things can eat up time and effort fast, especially if the employee turns out to be a flunk for the position.
+Hiring involves human resources activities like sourcing candidates, interviewing, training, and onboarding.
+These activities can quickly consume time and effort, especially if the employee turns out to be a flunk for the position.

 That being said, hiring the right candidate can pull the revenue up in the long run.